ConPaaS-team/conpaas/docs/userguide.rst

 host-only network of VirtualBox.
 In the default settings, the DHCP server uses a range from ``192.168.56.101`` to ``192.168.56.254``.
-If you want to change this IP range, you can go to: File>Preferences>Network>Host-only Networks, select *vboxnet0* and click the edit button and afterwards "DHCP server".
+If you want to change this IP range, you can go to: File>Preferences>Network>Host-only Networks, select *vboxnet0* and click the edit button and then "DHCP server".

 Note that ConPaaS services running inside the Nutshell VM also need to have IP addresses assigned.
 This is done using OpenStack's floating IP mechanism.